jeromegamez/project-archive/README.md

 ## Installation

-The recommended way to install the Guzzle Mock Plugin is with [Composer](http://getcomposer.org).
+The recommended way to install the Guzzle Fixture Plugin is with [Composer](http://getcomposer.org).
 Composer is a dependency management tool for PHP that allows you to declare the dependencies your project needs and installs them into your project.